 The NC monitors and determines annually whether Directors who have multiple board representations and other principal commitments, are able to give sufficient time and attention to the affairs of the Company and adequately carry out his duties as a Director of the Company.
 The NC takes into account the results of the assessment of the effectiveness of the individual Director and his actual conduct on the Board, in making this determination.

-The NC was satisfied that in FY2015, despite their other listed company board representations and/or other principal commitments, each of the Directors was able to give sufficient time and attention to the affairs of the Company, and was able to adequately carry out his duties as a Director of the Company.Re-nomination of Directors
+The NC was satisfied that in FY2016, despite their other listed company board representations and other principal commitments, each of the Directors was able to give sufficient time and attention to the affairs of the Company, and was able to adequately carry out his duties as a Director of the Company.Re-nomination of Directors

 The NC reviews the performance of the Board, Board Committees and individual Directors on an annual basis, based on performance criteria as agreed by the Board, and decides how this may be evaluated.

-The Board has implemented a process for assessing the effectiveness of the Board as a whole, its Board Committees and for assessing the contribution by the Chairman and individual Directors to the effectiveness of the Board.Board Evaluation Process
+The Board has a process for assessing the effectiveness of the Board as a whole and its Board Committees, and for assessing the contribution by the Chairman and individual Directors to the effectiveness of the Board.Board Evaluation Process

 The Board evaluation process involves having Directors complete a Questionnaire seeking their views on various aspects of Board performance, such as Board composition, information, process and accountability.
 The Company Secretary compiles Directors' responses to the Questionnaire into a consolidated report.
 The report is discussed at the NC meeting and also shared with the Board.
 The NC assessed the performance of the Board as a whole, taking into account the Board's composition and size, the Board's access to information, Board processes, Board accountability, standard of conduct and performance of the Board's principal functions and fiduciary duties, and guidance to and communication with the Management.Individual Director Evaluation

-As from FY2015, the Board also conducted a peer and self evaluation to assess the performance of individual Directors.
-Performance criteria include factors such as the Director's attendance, preparedness, candour, participation and contribution at Board meetings, industry and business knowledge, functional expertise, and commitment and dedication.
-The results of the peer and self evaluation are compiled by the Group Company Secretary and given to the Board Chairman, who assesses the performance of the individual Directors, and will discuss with each individual Director if needed.
+The Company also conducted a peer and self evaluation to assess the performance of individual Directors.
+Performance criteria include factors such as the Director’s attendance, preparedness, candour, participation and contribution at Board meetings, industry and business knowledge, functional expertise, and commitment and dedication.
+The results of the peer and self evaluation are compiled by the Company Secretary and given to the Board Chairman, who assesses the performance of the individual Directors, and will discuss with each individual Director if necessary.

 The Board is provided with quarterly financial accounts, other financial statements and progress reports of the Group’s business operations, as well as analysts’ reports on the Company.
 The quarterly financial results and annual budget are presented to the Board for approval.
 The monthly internal financial statements are made available to members of the Board.
 The financial results are also compared against the budgets, together with explanations given for significant variances for the reporting period.
 The Board also receives regular updates on the industry and technological developments.
 Such reports enable Directors to keep abreast of key issues and developments in the industry, as well as challenges and opportunities for the Group.